Driver dies, Kansas highway shut in fiery FedEx truck crash

 The name of the driver was not immediately released.

-K-7 remained open, although damage to bridge where the truck went over the side was visible.
+K-7 remained open, although damage to the bridge where the truck went over the side was visible.